 "Teach them to your children, talking about them when you sit at home and when you walk along the road, when you lie down and when you get up" (Deuteronomy 11:19).

-Join Adrienne Garrison--a parent in our church family--on her journey to learn more about having challenging conversations with kids.
-Videos will be posted on this webpage, Instagram, and Facebook on the 1st Thursday of each month.
+Join Adrienne Garrison--a parent in our church family--on her journey to learn more about how to talk with kids about race.

 Episode 6 - October 2